2014 Belgian federal election: Opinion polling

 The results of the opinion polls are usually split into separate numbers for the three Belgian regions.
 Below, they are transposed to national figures.

 Results

 At the Flemish side, Vlaams Belang and LDD suffered major losses; their votes went to N-VA, which increased its position as largest party.
 CD&V, Open Vld and Groen gained slightly as well, while sp.a lost slightly.

 At the French-speaking side, PS, cdH and Ecolo suffer losses while MR gained as well as newcomers PTB-GO! and FDF.

 In detail

+Senate

+2014 marked the first year when the Senate was no longer directly elected, since the sixth state reform of 2011.
+Now, the regional parliaments elect 50 senators based on the results of the concurrent regional elections (the Flemish Parliament elects 29, the Parliament of the French Community elects ten, the Walloon Parliament elects eight, the Parliament of the Brussels-Capital Region elects two Francophone senators and the Parliament of the German-speaking Community elects one).
+The elected senators in turn co-opt 10 senators (six Dutch-speaking and four Francophone), making a total of 60 senators.

+The distributiuon of seats among parties resulted as following:

 Government formation

 On 27 May, King Philippe nominated Bart De Wever (N-VA) as informateur, meaning he is tasked with finding enough points of agreement for a possible coalition.

 After five months of discussions, a centre-right coalition of four parties (CD&V, Open Vld, MR and N-VA) came to agreement on 7 October with Walloon Charles Michel as prime minister.
 Yet it is a Flanders-focused coalition that excludes Socialists from the government for the first time in 26 years.
 Michel would be Belgium's youngest prime minister after the 28 hours of discussions over achieving a balanced budget by 2018.
 The announcement was made by party colleague and Budget Minister Olivier Chastel on Twitter: "Charles Michel becomes prime minister."